 This book focuses on information processing by life forms and the use of information technology in understanding them.
 Readers are first given a comprehensive overview of biocomputing before navigating the complex terrain of natural processing of biological information using physiological and analogous computing models.
 The remainder of the book deals with “artificial” processing of biological information as a human endeavor in order to derive new knowledge and gain insight into life forms and their functioning.
 Specific innovative applications and tools for biological discovery are provided as the link and complement to biocomputing.

 Since “artificial” processing of biological information is complementary to natural processing, a better understanding of the former helps us improve the latter.
 Consequently, readers are exposed to both domains and, when dealing with biological problems of their interest, will be better equipped to grasp relevant ideas.Less...^

-Software Tools & Algorithms for Shotgun Sequence Assembly
+Software Tools & Algorithms for WGS Sequence Assembly

 The secret of life is complementarity.
 Deoxyribonucleic acid, DNA, is a double helix consisting of alternating phosphate and sugar groups.
 The two chains are held together by hydrogen bonds between pairs of organic bases adenine (A) with thymine (T) and guanine (G) with cytosine (C) (Watson & Crick, 1953).
 In 1962 James Watson, Francis Crick, and Maurice Wilkins jointly received The Nobel Prize in Physiology or Medicine for their determination of the structure of DNA.
 In 1959, Seymour Benzer presented the idea that DNA and RNA molecules can be seen as linear words over a 4-letter alphabet (Benzer, 1959).
 Read more...»